4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/04-Call-a-function/README.md

 # `04` Calling a function

 Functions are blocks of code that you save to be (re)used later; that specific fragment of code has a predefined purpose and it does a defined task.
-A function could receive some or no parameters to be able to execute and must always return.
+A function could receive some or no parameters to be able to execute and must always return something.

 For example: a function that calculates the area of a square will be something like this: